English Idiom Meanings Under the Weather Definition and Exercises for Students

 Why Do People Say “Under the Weather”?

-Under the Weather Practice Questions Exercise
+Under the Weather Practice Questions & Exercises

 Exercise 1